Skip to main content

 • auth plugin interfaces,

-• kl-auth-plugin package with three fully-shipped provider ids: noop, rbac, and local,
+• kl-plugin-auth package with three fully-shipped provider ids: noop, rbac, and local,

 • noop identity/policy providers that preserve open-access behavior,